OPS-SAT (Operations nanoSatellite)

 RGB via on sensor Bayer Pattern

 2600 x 2000pixels / 1300 x 1000 pixels

-The micro S-band TTC transceiver, the EWC31 of Syrlinks,takes some results from a multi-annual CNES R&D program related to low cost basebricks for TTC, in terms of flexible power amplifiers (with a 1 to 10 W output power in S-band, and a optimized efficiency at the different RF powers), high performance synthesizer and modem, and high integration of the TTC functions.
+The micro S-band TTC transceiver, the EWC31 of Syrlinks, takes some results from a multi-annual CNES R&D program related to low-cost base bricks for TTC, in terms of flexible power amplifiers (with a 1 to 10 W output power in S-band, and an optimized efficiency at the different RF powers), high-performance synthesizer and modem, and high integration of the TTC functions.
 The system architecture of this new product is generic.
-It was tested and fully validated on a first breadboard.
+It was tested and fully validated on the first breadboard.
 All the key base-band functions are implemented in an FPGA.
 So this platform can be also easily adapted and provides the possibility to cover specific needs for new missions.